the-gigi/dominion/README.md

 ### Draw deck

-The draw deck is a stack of cards that the player draws their hands at the beginning of their turn and sometimes more cards during the turn or other players turn.
+The draw deck is a stack of cards that the player draws their hands from at the beginning of their turn and sometimes more cards during their turn or other players' turns.
 Cards are sometimes put back on top of the draw deck or pushed to the bottom of the deck.

 ### Player Discard pile

 The discard pile is another stack of cards.
-When the draw deck is exhausted the discard pile is shuffled and all its cards are added to the draw deck.
+When the draw deck is exhausted the discard pile is shuffled and all of its cards are added to the draw deck.

 ### Trash